nidhi-k3/nidhi-k3.github.io/projects/CPSL.md

 ## The Problem

 LiDAR is expensive, heavy, and power-hungry.
 Cameras fail in low light.
-MmWave radar is cheap, lightweight, and works in any visibility — but its point clouds are extremely sparse (~90% fewer points than 2D LiDAR) and over 50% of detections can be multipath artifacts.
+MmWave radar is cheap, lightweight, and works in any visibility, but its point clouds are extremely sparse (~90% fewer points than 2D LiDAR) and over 50% of detections can be multipath artifacts.
 IcaRAus uses a tiny 45.8K-parameter GNN running in under 10ms on an edge CPU to filter out the noise and densify the data for real-time SLAM and navigation.

 ---